ethioeph/muse-soc-network/assignments/ci_review.md

 3. What tasks are desired?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - The ability to share these posts all in one place
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
+The ability to share these posts all in one place

- - The ability to engage in dialogue with others about art
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
+The ability to engage in dialogue with others about art

- - The ability to access other, casual museum-goer’s thoughts and opinions on art
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c.
+The ability to access other, casual museum-goer’s thoughts and opinions on art

 4. How are the tasks learned?
   a.
 There’s currently no viable platform to engage in the all-encompassing dialogue, commentary, sharing, etc., that people want to get out of their museum trips.
 Learning to use a new platform like The Gallery should be intuitive, based on users past experience with social media platforms, sharing, etc.